chrissobolewski/htmm/_pages/about.md

 - want to make more money, either through [[Investments]] or just [[Increasing your income]]

 ### Constant work in progress
 Every note you see here is a [[Living document]].
 I update this page constantly.
 This means you might see seams here and there.
 Like some phrases in `[[ ]]` brackets.
 In the future, they will lead to a separate page with further explanation.
-If you see the brackets, it's just means the target page is not ready yet (it will be, eventually).
+If you see the brackets, it just means the target page is not ready yet (it will be, eventually).

 ### Nerdy details